texfaq/texfaq.github.io/FAQ-fontunavail.md

 (Font)              using `OT1/cmr/bx/n' instead on input line 0.
 ```

-Substitutions may also be ''silent''; in this case, there is no more
+Substitutions may also be "silent"; in this case, there is no more
-than an ''information'' message in the log file.
+than an "information" message in the log file.
 For example, if you
 specify an encoding for which there is no version in the current font
-family, the ''default family for the encoding'' is selected.
+family, the "default family for the encoding" is selected.
 This
 happens, for example, if you use command `\textbullet`, which is
 normally taken from the maths symbols font, which is in `OMS`
 encoding.
 My test log contained: